 Doctors are used to dealing with problems to do with private parts of the body, so try not to feel embarrassed.
 If you do not want to see your doctor, you can get checked out at your local sexual health clinic where you don’t have to give your name.
 You can find the number online or in your local phone book.
 The important thing is to get any symptoms checked out by a doctor straight away.

 Remember – testicular cancer can nearly always be cured and it’s easier to treat when it’s found early.

-We don't know what causes testicular cancer, but research into this is ongoing.
-Testicular cancer is still rare, but numbers are rising for reasons we don’t know.
+We don't know what causes testicular cancer, but research is looking into it.
+Testicular cancer is rare, but numbers are rising and we don't know why.

 We do know that there are some things that can increase the chances of getting testicular cancer:

-- Having one or both testicles that didn't come down (descend) into the scrotum as a baby and needing an operation to correct this.
+- having one or both testicles that didn't come down into the scrotum as a baby and needing an operation to correct this.

 Having an injury or sporting strains to the testicles doesn’t cause testicular cancer.
 But if you get an injury and have any swelling or a lump, get it checked by your doctor.

-Remember that nothing you’ve done has caused the cancer.
+Remember – nothing you’ve done has caused the cancer.

 If you're worried about testicular cancer